Featured

 Clos Mirabel, France

-Now that Spring is here, I’m as happy as you to see new growth popping up in the garden, in fields and in hedgerows.
-In late April / early May, I’ll be teaching in Clos Mirabel in the foothills of the Pyrenees.
+I’ll be teaching again in Clos Mirabel in the foothills of the majestic Pyrenees.
 I’d love you to join me for this very special experience!

 • Give yourself the gift of bringing your painting to a new level of competence and skill.